Amazon’s Blockchain Venture: Understanding the Bigger Picture 3066 Views Mar 07, 2019

 These attacks did not result from the vulnerabilities in the blockchain itself, but from the ways, it was implemented by a particular company or initiative.
 So, selecting the right pool of cloud computing experts to deploy your blockchain solution on AWS (or any other platform) becomes imperative.

-Get ready to embrace Amazon’s blockchain solutions in their true spirit and transform the way you do business.
+Get ready to embrace Amazon’s blockchain technology solutions in their true spirit and transform the way you do business.
 Good luck!